michaelneale/goose-fix-it-action/README.md

 ```

 It will do its best to complete the task, as part of your workflow (with the tools it has).
 If it succeeds in this case a PR will be opened based on the changes it made.
-If not, no PR results (and that job fails)
+If not, no PR results (and that job fails).
+Ensure that github actions in your repo can create PRs and have read/write access for the PR feature to work.

 ## Example workflow